 Schools must obtain federal tax-exempt status.

 Schools must submit an annual report of its progress toward meeting goals to the Institute.

-Schools must submit an annual budget and cash flow statement by June 30th.
+Schools must submit an annual budget by June 30th.

 The Audit Report should include the accountant’s report on compliance and internal controls.